WHY WE ARE HERE

 I started a business where I coach people on how to negotiate an awesome car deal without stepping foot inside a dealership.
 I don’t charge people for my knowledge.
 Everyone should know how to secure themselves a good deal.

-And for the individual who doesn’t have the time or patience to contact and negotiate with multiple dealerships, they trust me to do it for them.
-I save them the time and money and my clients rest easy knowing there’s no chance of getting ripped off.
+And for the individual who doesn’t have the time or patience to contact and negotiate with multiple dealerships, they trust me to do it for them with a personal car buying service.
+I save them the time and my clients rest easy knowing there’s no chance of getting ripped off.

 So that’s how Linda and her question changed my life forever.
 One. simple. question.